-History should be built upon the fullest, most trustworthy accounts possible.
+The historical record is best served by including the fullest, broadest account possible.
 Our three sites — The Twin Towers Alliance, The Alliance Journal, and the TTA Institute for Responsive Government — comprise our small effort to set a crooked record straight:

-Finally, the [Twin Towers Alliance] Institute for Responsive Government is where we will build on all that we have learned about the Freedom of Information laws.
-And it is where we will encourage the civic renaissance required to secure responsive government.
-We will report on our ongoing efforts to explore and expose, through the Freedom of Information Law, what actually transpired in the redevelopment of the World Trade Center.
+Finally, the [Twin Towers Alliance] Institute for Responsive Government is where we will employ all we have learned about the Freedom of Information laws.
+It is where we will encourage the civic renaissance needed to secure responsive government.
+We will report on our ongoing efforts to disclose, through the Freedom of Information Law, what actually transpired in the redevelopment of the World Trade Center.
 We will advance legislative initiatives to strengthen current Sunshine Laws.
 And we will promote civic awareness and social discipline.

-The last fourteen years have taught us that unaccountable government, an unreliable press, and disengaged citizens are the only real problems the American people have.
-Citizens have to hold government officials and the media to account if our country is to thrive.
+We believe that unaccountable government, an unreliable press, and disengaged citizens are the only real problems the American people have.
+Citizens have to hold government officials, the media, and ourselves to account if our country is to thrive.
 Responsive government, an objective press, and enlightened citizens are all vital to the success of our republic.

 The Court of Public Opinion should be governed by the same rigorous standard as any other judicial body.
 We can’t weigh facts we never hear or or responsibly lend credence to beliefs we can’t defend.
 When people are unwilling to examine their beliefs and insist on holding opinions they aren’t prepared to justify — the very definition of prejudice — our democracy is in trouble and only engaged citizens can fix it.